hilolani/noisy_diabetes/README.md

 to use the contents.
 The purpose of setting up this repository is to confirm to the learner that modeling machine learning with erroneous data augmentation leads to magical voodoo-like correlation (Kriegeskorte), double dipping, and information leakage, resulting in wrong results.
 Here, data augmentation is assumed to be realized as a result of repeated measurements on the same experimental participant.
 An example of data augmentation with noise is described in noisy_diabetes/noisyy_diabetes/noisyy_diabetes.py and the actual pseudo datasets are stored in noisy_diabetes/noisyy_diabetes/data.
+The original diabetes dataset with our noise can be loaded in the same way as in Scikit-learn.

+noisy_diabetes = load_noisy_diabetes()

+Noisy pseudo datasets with repeated measurements mimicked for data augmentation can be loaded as follows

+total_noisy_diabetes = load_total_noisy_diabetes()

 #############################################################